What is the BARF diet for dogs?

 Whatever you want to call it, BARF dog food emulates the natural dog diet that has been around as long as dogs have walked the planet!

 To prevent food allergies it’s best not to rely on one kind of meat.

 How to follow the BARF diet for your dog

 To support proper growth food must contain adequate protein, fat, energy, vitamins and minerals.
 Most of these come conveniently packaged in the form of raw meaty bones.

-As a simple rule of thumb your dog’s diet should be made up of from 60% to 80% raw meaty bones.
+As a simple rule of thumb your dog’s diet should be made up of around 60% raw meaty bones.